 Sitting down for a chat with FIFA.com, the Cafetero striker spoke about his flying start to the season and the secrets behind his return to form following the serious knee injury he sustained in 2014.
 Also on the agenda was his dream of playing at the FIFA World Cup™ with Colombia, one that could well hinge on their crucial upcoming qualifiers against Venezuela and Brazil.

+FIFA.com: Last season was an amazing one for you and here you are again, with seven goals in five games already.
+What’s your take on this new season, with the World Cup just around the corner?
 Radamel Falcao: Last season was a very positive one at Monaco.
 We achieved the goals we set for ourselves and that’s given me lots of incentive and drive for this new season, especially with the World Cup coming up.
 We’ve lost a few players, but we’ve managed to maintain our consistency.
 And on a personal level, I feel better and better.
 I hope I can perform this well for the national team.

 *What’s behind your return to form?
 Do you think you’re now playing the best football of your career? *Just working hard every day and knowing that I’ve still got room for improvement and to learn has allowed me to develop as a player.
 And with the experience I’ve acquired, I’ve been able to take better decisions.
 It’s all helped me to become a better and more complete player, someone who has more to offer the team than goals and can help build up play too, while also passing on experience when it’s needed.
 I feel really good and I feel confident.
 I’m back to full fitness and my goals-per game average is really good, which has allowed me to relax and look to the future with real confidence.

 *You’ve been on a long road since picking up the injury that caused you to miss Brazil 2014.
 What’s kept you going through the hard times? *There were times when the easiest thing would have been to turn the page and think about something else, but I always had faith and the desire to show that I was fine and that all I needed was the chance to play regular football and get the feel for it again.
 My family gave me an awful lot of support too.
 My wife gave me a lift whenever she saw I was down and my daughters have given me even more strength to keep on fighting.